 THIS ARTICLE IS FOR INFORMATIONAL PURPOSES ONLY.
 EOA STRONGLY RECOMMENDS THAT READER RECEIVE PROFESSIONAL ADVICE.

 The most current IRS information can be found on their websites:

-Anchorage Multiple Sclerosis Society and the Hospice Organization of Anchorage are once again looking for trade dollar donations in exchange for a tax-receipt for the tax year in which you give the donation.
+Anchorage YMCA and the Hospice Organization of Anchorage are once again looking for trade dollar donations in exchange for a tax-receipt for the tax year in which you give the donation.

 They are in need of office equipment, lodging, meals, medical and transportation services which can be purchased through EOA.
 Thereby allowing them to choose which services they'll receive.
 EOA will see that donor receives proper tax-receipts and EOA will match all trade donations.
 And that the proper non-profit organization receives the donated trade dollars.